eLearningHub/quarto-phd-slides/presentation-01/presentation-01.md

 - Limited career prospects.
 - High personal and financial costs.
 - Questionable return on investment.
-- **Statistic**: In the US, median earnings for PhD holders in non-academic roles are often lower than those with professional degrees such as MBAs or JDs.
+- **Statistic**: In the US, median earnings for PhD holders in non-academic roles are often lower than those with professional degrees such as MBAs or JDs [@Economist2010].

 ## Conclusion
 - Critical examination of whether the benefits of a PhD outweigh the drawbacks.